Small Group Research

-Unobtrusive Measure Vignette
+Unobtrusive Measure of TMS Vignette

 Below I provide a Vignette for conducting analyses similar to those we did in the Unobtrusive Measure of TMS paper.
 Using this, you should be able to take text that has been coded into 2 or more categories and create a dictionary of terms that could be plugged into LIWC.